CPN FAQ Sheet

-The Provider Portal offers details and scripts for initiating these conversations.
+The Clinician Portal offers details and scripts for initiating these conversations.
 Here is a way to begin:

 - “Many families whose child has a serious medical problem have faced similar struggles.
 They have taught us that it can be helpful to hear about others’ experiences.
 Would it be helpful to you to learn how other families have thought about this?”